dmahdipour/Devops-Persian/01_DevopsCulture/07-Some Advice for cloud-native.md

+### Self experiences in working with numerous tools:
 - Config as variable
-- Stateless
+- use Stateless app
 - Connectivity
-- Readiness and liveness
+- set props for display Readiness and Liveness
-- Log
+- Log ,Log-format and Metric
-- Test
+- devote time for Testing app
-- Do not Save static objects on Database. save on object storage
+- Do not Save Static Objects on Database -> Save them on Object Storages